Axxession/fabric/docs/design/contractors.md

 - create contractors
 - edit contractors

-This split keeps contractor/company master data separate from work planning responsibility.
+This split keeps contractor and company master data separate from work planning responsibility.

-The context stays location-based.
+## Core Domain Rules

+- `Contractor` is persistent, not recreated per visit.
+- `Contractor` belongs to one current `Company`.
+- `Company` can have many contractors.
+- `Company` can have many jobs.
+- one `ContractorJob` has exactly one `JobType`.
-- `ContractorJob` references `LocationId`.
+- one `ContractorJob` points to one `LocationId`.
-- `Contractors` does not resolve ancestor paths or enforcement zones itself.
-- Downstream contexts such as `Requirements` and `Reception` consume contractor planning facts as needed.
+- one `ContractorJobAssignment` links one contractor to one job for one actual assignment window.
+- `ContractorJobAssignment.AssignedUntil` must not be after `ContractorJob.PlannedEnd`.
+- a contractor assigned to a job must belong to the same company as the job.
+- one contractor can have multiple active assignments at the same time.
+- active contractor assignments and job types can be consumed by downstream contexts when deriving contractor grants and requirements.

-## V1 Model
+## Company

-Implemented v1 concepts:
+`Company` is the contractor employer or legal external organization.

+Recommended shape:

 ```text
 Company